 Revolutions is a show that was borne out of Loren’s love for The Beatles, her respect for John Lennon, and her keen interest and understanding of how darkness functions in our world.
 The Beatles released The White Album in 1968, a year of protest, love against hate, war against peace, young against old.
 Loren created a dynamic story by placing characters from Alice in Wonderland into the music from The White Album.
 The show included such songs as “Glass Onion” which features Alice in a world of media and programming, “Bungalow Bill” a look at how man destroys the environment, and “Piggies” a scathing commentary on the banking and money system which seems to be geared to make the rich richer.
 The show ultimately turned from the political to the spiritual as ascension was achieved through an awakening process that includes healing, forgiving, and remembering the divine spark within.

-Revolutions was produced at The Wheeler Opera House and the CMU Arts Festival in coordination with Colorado Mesa University and featured dancers and choreography from the CMU dance department.
+Revolutions was produced at the CMU Arts Festival and The Wheeler Opera House in coordination with Colorado Mesa University and featured dancers and choreography from the CMU dance department.

 Watch scenes from Revolutions